Lance Palmer: 2021 Season

 Palmer was scheduled to face Jason Soares in the opening round of the third season on May 21, 2020.
 However, the event was cancelled due to the COVID-19 pandemic.

 Palmer faced 2011 NCAA Division I champion Bubba Jenkins on April 23, 2021 at PFL 1.
 He lost for the first time during his PFL run via unanimous decision.

 Palmer was scheduled to face Lazar Stojadinovic at PFL 4 on June 10, 2021.
 However, on May 24, it was announced that Stojadinovic had to pull out of the bout and was replaced by Jesse Stirn.
 A day before the event, Palmer was pulled and rescheduled to face Movlid Khaybulaev on June 25, 2021 at PFL 6.
 He lost the bout via unanimous decision, eliminating Palmer from the playoffs for the first time in his PFL career.

 2022 Season

 Palmer faced Chris Wade on April 28, 2022 at PFL 2.
 He lost the bout via unanimous decision.

 Palmer faced Sheymon Moraes on June 24, 2022 at PFL 5.
 He won the bout via unanimous decision.

+Absolute Championship Akhmat

+Palmer was scheduled to take part in the 2023 ACA Featherweight Grand Prix, facing Bibert Tumenov in the quarter-finals on August 11, 2023 at ACA 161.
+However, Palmer withdrew from the fight due to injury and the bout was postponed for the following event on September 2, 2023 at ACA 162.
+At weigh-ins, Palmer (148 lbs / 67.1 kg) missed weight and was fined a 30% of his purse with went to his opponent.
+He subsequently lost the bout via knockout at the end of the first round.

+Moving up to Lightweight, Palmer faced Alexey Polpudnikov on May 17, 2024 at ACA 175: Gordeev vs. Damkovskiy, losing by TKO stoppage in the second round.

+Global Fight League

+On December 11, 2024, it was announced that Palmer was signed by Global Fight League.
+However, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Submission grappling career

+Palmer competed against Richie Lewis in the main event of Pit Submission Series 11 on January 24, 2025.
+Palmer lost the match by unanimous decision.